MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/work-with-layouts.md

 ## Create a new preset layout

 There are two methods to create a preset layout.
-The first is to save an existing custom layout as a new prest layout, and the second is to create a new preset layout.
+The first is to save an existing custom layout as a new preset layout, and the second is to create a new preset layout.

 ### Create a preset layout from an existing custom layout